 Human Behavior & Soc.
 Environment I (SSW 250)

-Integrates knowledge obtained from the Liberal Arts Curriculum to understand the biological, psychological, social, and cultural determinants of human behavior for infants, children, adolescents, and young adults.
+An integrated biological, psychological, social, and cultural approach to the behavior of infants, children, adolescents, young adults, and adults from middle age through the end life.
 Theories of human development and human behavior are critically examined to determine their applicability to diverse populations.
-An ecological life model perspective is integrated with systems theory in order to help students recognize the relationship among micro (individual), mezzo (family and group), and macro (organizations, communities, and society) level problems.
+An ecological life model perspective is integrated with systems theory in order to help students recognize the dynamics of human behavior and social problems at each stage of the life-cycle.
 Pre- or co-requisite: SSW150.
 Fall semester.
 3 credits.

 Human Behavior & Soc.
 Environ.
 II (SSW 251)

 Introduces students to the theory and skills required for working in and managing public and private human service organizations, including planning, design, human resources, supervision, finance, development, information systems evaluation, quality improvement, organizational change, and leadership.
 Students write a proposal for a program of their choice.
 Writing Intensive course.
-Prerequisite: SSW251.
-Fall semester in odd-numbered years.
+Prerequisite: SSW150 or permission of instructor.
+Fall semester, odd-numbered years.
 3 credits.

 Social Policy (SSW 310)

 Introduces students to policy practice in public and private organizations and in community and legislative arenas.
 The student learns to analyze policy problems and determine policy options and strategy and to implement and evaluate policies in various settings.
 The student writes a paper describing and analyzing a policy project.
-Pre- or co-requisite: SSW251.
 Spring semester.
 3 credits.

 Generalist Practice I: Individuals (SSW 330)